DmitrijOss/Geolock/README.md

 # Geolock

+Geolock is an application made to provide users with an additional layer of security on their Android devices by placing a PIN lock on selected applications.
 This application allows its users to designate certain areas on a map they wish to be protected within.
 The user can then select applications on their device that they wish to have protected.
 If a protected application is launched while inside a protected area then the user will instead be redirected to a screen and asked to input a predetermined pin-code

 ## Getting Started